dmcclung/liquidation-bot/README.md

 yarn deploy:test
 ```

+# Observations
+There are a number of Trader Joe accounts with multiple small positions that although have a considerable total borrow and total collateral size, each position is too small to liquidate given gas costs.

+The liquidity bot contract is also susceptible to slippage problems with some borrow / collateral tokens.
+I also found an issue with LINK as collateral.
+No Trader Joe pools exist for LINK other than LINK/AVAX; therefore, if you need to flash loan from something like WETH to liquidate a LINK borrow or collateral, no pool exists to do the swap.

 # Future Improvements
-A telegram / discord / twitter bot could be written that listens for the LiquidateSuccess event.
-The event would need a couple of parameters including the liquidator, borrower, and seized collateral amount.

 The contract could be updated to do multiple positions owned by a borrower.
 Right now, it only picks the greatest borrow position and greatest collateral position.

 app.ts could also be updated to save unhealthy or slightly healthy accounts to a file or db between runs.
-The script could also look for unprofitable gas prices and not liquidate when gas is above a certain price relative to the collateral being seized.

-I'd also like to optmize the solidity to reduce gas costs.
+I'd also like to optimize the solidity to reduce gas costs.

 # Etherscan verification